100yann/Bash-Git-Commands/linux.md

 - lsblk - lists block devices
 - top - display linux processes
 - htop - a better visualization of top.
 If not installed - sudo apt install htop
+- history - show command history
+- env - show list of environment variables
+- export VARIABLE=value - make a new env variable for the current shell instance
+- echo 'export PROJECT=MERCURY' >> ~/.profile - save the env variable in .profile to make it persistent

 ## Network Commands